Trazodone Withdrawal

 • Flu-Like Symptoms: Withdrawal may also be associated with flu-like symptoms, including fatigue and muscle aches.

-Not everyone will experience withdrawal symptoms, and the severity and duration of the side effects of stopping trazodone can vary from person to person.
+Not everyone will experience withdrawal symptoms, and the severity and duration of the side effects of coming off trazodone can vary from person to person.

-The intensity of withdrawal symptoms from Trazodone can vary from person to person and is influenced by several factors.
-Some factors that can affect the intensity of Trazodone withdrawal symptoms are:
+The intensity of withdrawal symptoms from trazodone can vary from person to person and is influenced by the following factors:

 • Tapering Method: The method used to taper off Trazodone can impact withdrawal symptoms.
 Gradual tapering under the guidance of a healthcare professional is generally recommended to minimize the severity of withdrawal effects.
 Abrupt discontinuation is more likely to result in intense symptoms.